X01XX/Unorthodox-Expert-System/README.md

 improve its understanding.

 A final, exact, understanding is NOT the goal, just as there is a lot that I do not understand, but I can still muddle through life.
+It is also NOT the goal to take every possible sample.

 The goal is a better and better understanding, due to samples gathered by circumstance and intention.